 - Regardless of the option selected, all students at Oasis Middle will be issued their own Chromebook. - Chromebooks and chargers will be distributed to all students during the first week of school. - Families will be expected to sign and acknowledge the OMS Technology Agreement which includes proper device usage, storage, care, and if necessary, replacement. - Any family not able to access the internet at home should notify Mrs. Romano.
-There are a few low-cost internet options available to parents from local providers. - iReady will be used for Language Arts and Math. - McGraw Hill will be used for Science. - TCI will be used for Social Studies. - STAR Reading and Math will be used for progress monitoring. - Safari Montage (a web-based video content site) will be available for all subjects. - Live video streaming will take place on Zoom or Google Hangouts.
+There are a few low-cost internet options available to parents from local providers. - iReady will be used for Language Arts and Math. - McGraw Hill will be used for Science. - TCI will be used for Social Studies. - Safari Montage (a web-based video content site) will be available for all subjects.

+• Live video streaming will take place on Zoom or Google Hangouts.